mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 -----------------

 AWS Lambda and Google Cloud Functions have a setting to define the memory size that gets allocated to a single instance of a function.
-User can select a value from 128MB to 2GB and above at creation time.
+A user can select a value from 128MB to 2GB and above at creation time.

 More importantly, the virtual CPU cycles get allocated proportionally to this provisioned memory size.
 This means that an instance of 512 MB will have twice as much CPU speed as an instance of 256MB.